Blue Cloud Abbey

-Blue Cloud Abbey was an American Benedictine monastery located near the town of Marvin, in Grant County, South Dakota.
+Blue Cloud Abbey, formally Our Lady of the Snows Abbey, was an American Benedictine monastery located near the town of Marvin, in Grant County, South Dakota.
 It was a member of the Swiss-American Congregation.
 The patron saint of the monastery was the Blessed Virgin Mary under the title of Our Lady of the Snows, from which the abbey derived its name.

+The abbey closed in 2012, and a Catholic non-profit purchased the property, which now functions as Abbey of the Hills Inn and Retreat Center.